 Storage

-Mamouniyeh is best eaten fresh, however, it can be stored in the fridge for up to 2 days and reheated in the microwave.
+Mamouniyeh is best eaten fresh, but it can be refrigerated.
+Store this semolina pudding recipe in the fridge for up to 2 days, and reheat it in the microwave.

 FAQs